jcvar/resume/resume.typ

 - Organize and manage local Speedcubing competitions and oversee their compliance with WCA regulations
 - Remote reporting, event planning, mediation with competitors and general public */

+/*
+_ Especialización en Gobierno Electrónico _
+#date[feb 2021 - dec 2021]
+- Graduate student in Electronic Governance, early admission */

+/*
+== Programming Projects

+=== [GraderUN][graderun]
+_ Microservices based application for school management (university coursework) _
+#date[jul - dec 2020]
+- Developed part of the web frontend with Vue and part of its GraphQL API gateway
+- Built one of its underlying microservices in Rust

+=== BitBillet
+_ Custom built ticketing solution _
+#date[sep - oct 2018]
+- Developed a Node.js application to manage ticket check-in for a 150+ attendee concert */

 // <!--- Links -->